silentphil77/searxng/docs/docker-deployment.md

 ### 5. Access Your SearXNG Instance

-Navigate to `http://localhost:8083` in your web browser (or the configured BASE_URL if deployed to a server).
+Navigate to `http://10.1.0.3:8083` in your web browser (or use the hostname `searxng.111122112.com` if DNS is properly configured).

 ## Docker Compose Configuration Options